- Share dilution

 Even though share dilution causes you to own less of the company percentage-wise, it doesn’t necessarily mean your stock is worth less.
 In fact, the fair market value (FMV) of a company’s stock generally increases after a funding round, so the overall value of your shares may actually go up.
 You just own a smaller piece of a bigger pie.

-→ Learn more about how co-founders split equity.
+→ Learn more about how co-founders split equity

-SAFEs and equity dilution
+SAFEs and share dilution

-A SAFE (simple agreement for future equity) allows you to raise money from investors in exchange for future shares of stock in your company.
+A SAFE (Simple Agreement for Future Equity) allows you to raise money from investors in exchange for future shares of stock in your company.
 SAFEs can be a convenient way to raise money when your company is young, however they can also be dilutive.

 How does equity dilution work when raising a SAFE?

-SAFEs postpone equity dilution until your next qualified financing (usually your Seed round or Series A).
+SAFEs postpone equity dilution until your next qualified financing (usually your seed round or Series A).
 SAFE holders get shares in the future, typically at a discount in exchange for investing in your company at an early stage.
 This means that ownership percentages won’t be calculated until a new company valuation is determined.

 There are three main influences on SAFE dilution to look out for: the type of SAFE, the valuation cap, and the conversion discount.